 Bug reports developers fix on the first try

-Record the bug, drop in the footage, get a polished report with zoomed-in steps and zero dead air.
+Record the bug, drop in the footage, get a polished bug report video with zoomed-in steps and zero dead air.
 No more "cannot reproduce."
-No more back-and-forth.
+No more three-day Jira ping-pong over which tab you clicked.

 Or pick a video type to get started